 Mark 15

 Summary.
-This chapter clearly shows that the King of kings has been born but has been treated worse than the criminals: has been mocked, spit on, slapped back and forth.
-The Lord Jesus is the King of kings who has been born on earth, and that is how the humans treated Him.
-Jesus took all that abuse just because of His true love for humans.
-He did not take any grudge against them, even against those that pierced the nails on Him; the Lord has forgiven them all.
-This summary outlines some of the things they have done to Jesus.
-1) The chief priests and the leaders of the people bound Jesus and delivered Him to Pilate, the governor.
-2) The chief priests accused Jesus of many things in front of Pilate.
-3) The chief priests stirred the crowd to demand that Jesus be crucified.
-4) Pilate ordered that Jesus be scourged and delivered Him to be crucified.
-5) The soldiers led Jesus to the governor’s headquarters, mocked Him, beat Him, spat on Him, and abused Him.
-6) They took Jesus to a place called Golgotha.
-7) At the third hour, they crucified Jesus between two criminals.
-At the same time, they glorified Him as king and criminal; it was written on Him that He is “The King of the Jews,” but they crucified Him between criminals.
-8) While on the cross, soldiers, crowd, those that passed by, chief priests, and the scribes derided Him, abused Him, and mocked Him.
-9) At the ninth hour, Jesus cried with a loud voice, “Eloi, Eloi, lama sabachthani?” and breathed His last.
-10) Joseph of Arimathea went to Pilate and asked for Jesus’ body, then he took Jesus down from the cross, wrapped His body in a linen shroud, and laid Him in a new tomb cut out of the rock; then he rolled a large stone against the entrance of the tomb.
+This chapter clearly shows that the King of kings has been born but has been treated worse than the criminals: He has been mocked, spit on, and slapped back and forth.
+The Lord Jesus is the King of kings who was born on earth, and that is how humans treated Him.
+The Lord Jesus took all that abuse just because of His true love for humans.
+He did not take any grudge against them, even against those who pierced the nails on Him; the Lord has forgiven them all.
+This summary outlines some of the things they have done to the Lord Jesus.
+1) The chief priests and the leaders of the people bound the Lord Jesus and delivered Him to Pilate, the governor.
+2) The chief priests accused the Lord Jesus of many things in front of Pilate.
+3) The chief priests stirred the crowd to demand that the Lord Jesus be crucified.
+4) Pilate ordered that the Lord Jesus be scourged and delivered to be crucified.
+5) The soldiers led the Lord Jesus to the governor’s headquarters, mocked Him, beat Him, spat on Him, and abused Him.
+6) They took the Lord Jesus to a place called Golgotha.
+7) At the third hour, they crucified the Lord Jesus between two criminals.
+At the same time, they glorified Him as king and criminal; it was written upon Him that He was “The King of the Jews,” but they crucified Him between criminals.
+8) While on the cross, soldiers, crowd, those who passed by, chief priests, and the scribes derided Him, abused Him, and mocked Him.
+9) At the ninth hour, the Lord Jesus cried with a loud voice, “Eloi, Eloi, lama sabachthani?” and breathed His last.
+10) Joseph of Arimathea went to Pilate and asked for the Lord Jesus’ body, then he took the Lord Jesus down from the cross, wrapped His body in a linen cloth, and laid Him in a new tomb cut out of the rock; then he rolled a large stone against the entrance of the tomb.

-And straightaway in the morning the chief priests with the elders and scribes, and the whole council, held a consultation, and bound Jesus , and carried Him away, and delivered Him up to Pilate.
+And straightaway in the morning the chief priests with the elders and scribes, and all the Council, having formed a counsel, having bound Jesus , they led Him away, and delivered Him to Pilate.

-And Pilate asked Him , Art Thou the King of the Jews?
-And He answering says to him, You say so.
+And Pilate asked Him , Are Thou the King of the Jews?
+And answering to him He says, You have said.

 And the chief priests accused Him of many things.